ironically voted as social justice warrior of the year by a well known right wing group

 I created Notts Activist Wellness my community organisation in 2018, since then we have put on multiple fundraising nights such as Gig4Grenfell and also set up Notts Queer Pride.
 We run a food parcel referral scheme for people with no recourse to public funds and many more on the ground projects.
 You can find out more on the Notts Activist Wellness website.

-I run Yemoja Foods, a vegan (ital) British-Caribbean catering business.
+I run Yemoja Foods, a British-Caribbean catering business that uses no animal products, gluten, soy or nuts.
 Set up in Jan 2016, I have provided food for corporate events, parties, activist events and more.
 Find out more on the Yemoja Foods website, for prices, booking and additional information.